Outpatient Physical Therapy Clinic

-Falls are the leading cause of fatal and non-fatal injuries for older Americans.
+Falls are one of the leading causes of fatal and non-fatal injuries for older Americans.
 Falls threaten seniors' safety and independence and generate enormous economic and personal costs.

 However, falling is not an inevitable result of aging.
 Through fall risk assessments, practical lifestyle adjustments, evidence-based falls prevention programs, and clinical-community partnerships, the number of falls among seniors can be substantially reduced.